FannyPlantier/futuronsMonitoringTool/logs/backlog.md

-Futurons is a non-profit association focused on speculative design, design fiction, and prospective
+Futurons is a non-profit organisation focused on speculative design, design fiction, and futures desugn / transition design

 # Requirements analysis